 Kongol is a character who you ultimately need to choose how to compensate and he can be compensated for either speed to make his damage output that much higher, even if it’s ultimately not the highest potential in the game, or his defenses to make him essentially invincible while you paste a "KICK ME" sign on his back for the remainder of battle.
 The latter is the most viable strategy no one seems to talk about in most analyses, but is obvious enough that it’s straight at the top of his wiki entry.

 As a final note, his magical squishiness is going to put him at a disadvantage against the various Wind enemies that are fairly common for the next few areas after you get him.
-This ultimately trails off until the final boss, who absolutely goes to town with powerful Wind spells, which makes him an incredibly poor choice for it unless you throw the Jade Stone accessory at him from an optional boss battle and shore up his magical defenses in general.
-Pairing him with Albert for overall half damage might mitigate some or all of that, but absolutely leaves you at a turn disadvantage in a battle where you might not be able to afford it.
+This ultimately trails off until the final boss, who absolutely goes to town with powerful Wind spells, which makes him an incredibly poor choice for it unless you throw the Jade Stone accessory at him from an optional boss battle and/or shore up his magical defenses in general, which isn’t even hard in this game.
+Pairing him with Albert for overall half damage might also mitigate some or all of that, but absolutely leaves you at a turn disadvantage in a battle where you might not be able to afford it.
+That said, his HP pool is so high that he’s ultimately able to take it like a champ better than Lavitz/Albert for magic generally.
+Which is to say he’s viable.
+He may not be optimal, but he is viable.

 Meru is the last party member you get and easily the most powerful attacker if you break the game with her incredible speed, which is more or less the upper limit of anything in the game before enhancement.
-By abusing those enhancements, she’ll be taking multiple turns in a row against probably any enemy in the game, allowing her to ultimately out-damage Kongol just by sheer force of opportunity.
+By abusing those enhancements, she’ll be taking multiple turns in a row against probably any enemy in the game, allowing her to ultimately out-damage Kongol just by sheer force of opportunity in the endgame.

 Meru is a top-tier character overall and is no slouch of a mage or Dragoon, with spells that hit hard and the Rainbow Breath spell that 50% heals the party and cures all of their status, though it can’t revive as a trade-off.